gusluchetti/gusluchetti/README.md

-hi! currently learning Rust, and working on my portfolio website.
+hi! im most likely working on a script to automate something that doesnt really need to be automated. my latest interests are rust, linux, my own website!